mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 The temple can provide a dress if needed or desired.

-*Groom’s Clothing.* The groom wears normal temple clothing during the marriage or sealing ceremony (see [38.5.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number230-p2436#title_number230) and [38.5.2](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number231-p2440#title_number231)).
+*Groom’s Clothing.* The groom wears normal temple clothing during the sealing ceremony (see [38.5.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number230-p2436#title_number230) and [38.5.2](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number231-p2440#title_number231)).
 He may wear formal clothing outside the temple for photographs after the ceremony.

-*Guests’ Clothing.* Those who attend a marriage or sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
+*Guests’ Clothing.* Those who attend a sealing ceremony should wear clothing similar to what they would wear to a sacrament meeting.
+They should avoid wearing clothing that is casual or that does not cover the temple garment.
+They should also avoid wearing clothing that is overly formal, like tuxedos.

 Members who come to a sealing directly from an endowment session may wear ceremonial temple clothing.

-The couple should share this information with guests well before the marriage or sealing.
+The couple should share this information with guests well before the sealing.

-*Flowers.* The couple and their guests should not wear flowers during the marriage or sealing ceremony.
+*Flowers.* The couple and their guests should not wear flowers during the sealing ceremony.
 Flowers may be worn outside the temple for photographs after the ceremony.
-The couple should share this information with guests well before the marriage or sealing.
+The couple should share this information with guests well before the sealing.

 27.3.2.7

-#### Exchanging Rings after a Temple Marriage or Sealing
+#### Exchanging Rings after a Temple Sealing

 Exchanging rings is not part of the temple sealing ceremony.
 However, couples may exchange rings after the ceremony in the sealing room.
 Couples should not exchange rings at any other time or place in a temple or on temple grounds.
 Doing so can detract from the ceremony.

-Couples who are married and sealed in the same ceremony may exchange rings at a later time to accommodate family members who are unable to attend a temple marriage.
-The ring exchange should be consistent with the dignity of a temple marriage.
-The exchange should not replicate any part of the temple marriage or sealing ceremony.
-The couple should not exchange vows after being married or sealed in the temple.
+Couples who are married and sealed in the same ceremony may exchange rings at a later time to accommodate family members who are unable to attend a temple sealing.
+The ring exchange should be consistent with the dignity of a temple sealing.
+The exchange should not replicate any part of the sealing ceremony.
+The couple should not exchange vows after being sealed in the temple.

 Couples who are married civilly before their temple sealing may exchange rings at their civil ceremony, at their temple sealing, or at both ceremonies.